bibanon/chan.arc/chan-arc-spec.rst

 -----------------------
 This is an early draft specification, and is **not yet recommended for production use**.

-Because of the early nature of this draft, the version string of this specification is ``"draft-01"``.
-The final format of version strings will likely be changed for release.
+Because of the early nature of this draft, the version string of this specification is ``"0.1-draft"``.

 Introduction
 ------------